dougg3/qemu-linaro-beagleboard/README.md

 ## Notes:

 - You may need to pad the sdcard.img file with a bunch of zeros at the end to make it longer if you get any kernel warnings about the size of the device being too small.
 I ran into this issue with a buildroot-generated sdcard.img.
-- You also may need to edit U-Boot's configuration to tell it to not load the environment from NAND (CONFIG_ENV_IS_IN_NAND=n).
-I found that U-Boot would hang while trying to load from the NAND.